These sweet and spicy homemade Korean Meatballs are packed with flavor, thanks to lean ground beef, garlic, ginger and one secret Korean ingredient!!

 - Egg - Use one large or extra large egg for this recipe.

-- Garlic Powder and Ground Ginger - If you have fresh minced garlic and ginger, you can certainly use that instead!
-Use 4 teaspoon fresh minced garlic and 4 teaspoon fresh minced ginger in place of the dried spices.
+- Garlic Powder and Ground Ginger – If you have fresh minced garlic and ginger, you can certainly use that instead!
+Use 4 tsp fresh minced garlic and 4 tsp fresh ginger in place of the dried spices.

 - Saltine Crackers - Crush these in a baggie with a mallet or rolling pin.
 Panko bread crumbs also work great!